 Access to Grocery Stores vs. Convenience Stores

-Access to large grocery stores increases
+Did you know access to large grocery stores increases

-fruit and vegetable? intake, whereas access to convenience stores decreases intake.
+fruit and vegetable intake, whereas access to convenience stores decreases intake?
 Low income, minority, and rural neighborhoods have less access to supermarkets and healthful food but have increased access to convenience stores and the nutrient-poor, high-calorie foods that are often found in these food outlets.

 In a study of neighborhoods in Detroit, increased access to supermarkets increased adult fruit and vegetable servings by 0.69 servings per day.
 White, black, and Hispanic adults all consumed more servings of fruits and vegetables when a large grocery store was present in their neighborhood, with the highest increase for Hispanic adults.
 Convenience stores significantly decreased fruit and vegetable intake among Hispanic adults.